vinoth12940/GenTransApp/README.md

 - Advanced format preservation for complex documents
 - Quality validation with detailed feedback
 - HIPAA-compliant logging and processing
+- Smart document chunking for handling documents of any size
+- Continuation marker cleanup for seamless translations

 ### Supported AI Providers & Models